Nepal = Mt. Everest Right?

 Taking its name from an ancient Sanskrit name for the goddess of plenty, Annapurna is not just one peak (Everest is one peak).
-Annapurna is in fact four peaks.
-Simply called Annapurna I, II, III, IV in order of height.
+Annapurna is, in fact, four peaks.
+Called Annapurna I, II, III, IV in order of height.

-On the Annapurna Circuit, there is a huge range of diversity.
+On the Annapurna Circuit, there is a vast range of diversity.
 Terraced hills; dense forests of Rhododendrons, pine, and bamboo; alpine glades; raging rivers; waterfalls; individual farmhouses, and bustling villages.
-As you ascend there are monasteries, prayer flags, sheer cliffs, and drylands with hidden caves.
+As you ascend, there are monasteries, prayer flags, sheer cliffs, and drylands with hidden caves.
 There is also the possibility to see wildlife such as the Snow Leopard and Himalayan Thar.

 Table of Content

 Annapurna Circuit Trek – The Details